NovusTheory/YTMDv2-Amuse-Fix/README.md

 # YTMDv2-Amuse-Fix
 Small application which proxies 6klabs Amuse service and injects code to make it work with YTMD v2

-# IMPORTANT NOTES
+> [!IMPORTANT]
-- This program does not automatically update!
+> - This program does not automatically update!
 You are expected to come back to this repository perodically to check for updates or changes
-- Amuse will most likely not automatically update with setting changes from their dashboard.
+> - Amuse will most likely not automatically update with setting changes from their dashboard.
 You need to click "Refresh cache of current page" in the browser source properties to correct this

 # Usage
 To get started using this program, first grab the latest release at https://github.com/NovusTheory/YTMDv2-Amuse-Fix/releases/tag/latest.